 Mr. Cutchlow has had two follow up visits.
 The first visit was to see how the braces are working for him.
 The second visit was a minor adjustment.
 It feels very rewarding to know Mr. Cutchlow’s goals were achieved and that it also built up his confidence to do more enjoyable things with his grandkids.

-Mikhaila Rutherford is 26 years old and, and with her new prosthesis, she is more ambulatory and ready to enjoy her new career in nursing without the hassles and limitations of her old and worn out prosthetic device.
+Mikhaila Rutherford is 26 years old and, and has a new articulating ankle.
+This allows her to be more ambulatory and ready to enjoy her new career in nursing without the hassles and limitations of her old and worn out prosthetic device.

 Four years ago, Mikhaila came to our lead prosthetic practitioner with some challenges:

 She would be challenging to fit due to multiple surgeries to resolve her subluxating patella (knee cap).